Helene-Garance-Martin/goldilocks/README.md

 Goldilocks is a graph-native exploration toolkit for integration environments.

-It transforms orchestration exports into **semantic execution topology** using **Neo4j traversal**, producing readable DAG views, Mermaid diagrams, dependency discovery, and operational graph context from otherwise fragmented pipeline structures.
+It transforms orchestration exports into **semantic execution topology** using **Neo4j traversal**, producing readable DAG views, Mermaid diagrams, dependency discovery, and operational graph context from fragmented pipeline structures.

 ---